-No histrionics and I didn’t go down on my knees in front of the little nerd.
-Everyone but Tommy was entranced.
-He was the only high school kid there.
-He had to leave by nine to get Auntie Em’s car back on time.
-I walked out to the car with him.
-Sitting together on the front bench seat, he slid over to me and we cuddled.
+No histrionics and I don’t go down on my knees in front of the little nerd.
+Everyone but Tommy is entranced.
+He’s the only high school kid there.
+He has to leave by nine to get Auntie Em’s car back on time.
+I walk him out to the car.
+Sitting together on the front bench seat, he slides over to me and we cuddle.

-We laughed.
-I had no advice about that problem.
-We kissed for the longest time.
-I figured I was kissing away his faggy youth.
-He still was just sixteen.
+We laugh.
+I have no advice about that problem.
+We kiss for the longest time.
+I figured I’m kissing away his faggy youth.
+He’s just sixteen.

-Next it was time for the Jacettes to leave.
-Flo and I took a long walk, talking about all the changes in our lives.
-She never doubted that I did love her and cherished all the memories of our semi-sexual encounters.
-She prided herself for not betraying her virginity and happy I had shown her ways to be fully satisfied without vaginal coitus.
-That is not what we talked about.
-It was our hopes and plans for the future.
-Living off-campus with Edi and Mary had her all excited.
-She even thought Jenna might join them next school year, although she didn’t think a rich girl would want to live with three Puerto Ricans.
+Next it’s time for the Jacettes to leave.
+Flo and I take a long walk, talking about all the changes in our lives.
+She never doubts that I love her and cherish all the memories of our semi-sexual encounters.
+She prides herself for not betraying her virginity and is happy I showed her ways to be fully satisfied without vaginal coitus.
+That’s not what we talk about.
+It’s our hopes and plans for the future.
+Living off-campus with Edi and Mary has her all excited.
+She even thinks Jenna might join them next school year, although she doesn’t think a rich girl would want to live with three Puerto Rican chicas.

-“As long as you all go to Church, her parents will be fine,” I predicted.
+“As long as you all go to Church, her parents will be fine,” I predict.

-“We can’t give up Pastor Santos,” she exclaimed.
+“We can’t give up Pastor Santos,” she exclaims.

 “What is your college girlfriend like?”
-Flo was conflicted about sharing me.
+Flo is conflicted about sharing me.

 “She’s just like my twin sister, Angie.
 She calls me on all my crazy ideas and keeps me grounded.
 She counsels everyone.”